 In reviewing requests for a new sign, the New Albany Historic Preservation Commission evaluates the material, location, size, style, color, support structure, and height of the proposed sign.
-It also takes into account the visual and physical impacts on the building and the surrounding district.
-For these reasons, the Commission may not approve a sign that would be the maximum size allowable under the Historic Preservation Ordinance.
+It also takes into account the impacts on the building and the surrounding district; for these reasons, the Commission may not approve a sign that would be the maximum size allowable under the Historic Preservation Ordinance.
 Please be aware that the city's zoning ordinance also regulates signage, and when there are differences between these two, the stricter regulations will apply.
-Most signs will require a sign permit from the city, in addition to a Certificate of Appropriateness from the Preservation Commission, and those that overhang the public sidewalk will require approval from the Board of Public Works and Safety.
+Most signs will require a sign permit from the city, in addition to a Certificate of Appropriateness from the Preservation Commission.